Skip to main content

 In this review, I’m breaking down how the card has actually performed over time: the points earned, the benefits used, and whether it still deserves a spot in my wallet.

 I just booked my family a trip to Barbados.
 Two adults, two kids, all on points.
 We didn't pay a cent for the flights.
+Here’s what I kept in mind as I made the booking.

 We redeemed approximately 300,000 Aeroplan points for four round-trip flights.
 What I wasn’t entirely sure about was whether using all points to book was actually better than using a mix of points and cash.
 Aeroplan doesn’t make that comparison easy.
 The answer to this depends on how you value your points, something I’ll come back to below.

-I put most of my everyday spending on this card and take advantage of the bonus multipliers, including the double points at specific partner retailers.
+I put most of my everyday spending on this card and took advantage of the bonus multipliers, including the double points at specific partner retailers.
 Points have been accumulating steadily, even in years when I wasn't actively thinking about a big redemption.

 What you’re earning: